 N RU Allocation subfields are present in an EHT-SIG content channel, where:

-[STBC is not used] (TBD).

 0.8 µs GI is used.

-If the PPDU bandwidth is 20 MHz and the EHT-MCS is less than 10 (TBD), then BCC is used.
+If the PPDU bandwidth is 20 MHz and the EHT-MCS is less than 10 or equals to 15, then BCC is used.
 Otherwise, LDPC is used.
-DCM MCS TBD.

 The PPDU is an EHT MU PPDU, compressed mode (non-OFDMA), transmitted to a single user, and without puncturing.